fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 Easy it may appear, there are two major gotchas in this line that cost me hours of debugging:

-1. `prod.js` later serves as the basis of environment variable dictionary and it **overwrites all other environment variables**
+1. `prod.js` later serves as the basis of environment variable dictionary, and it **discards all other environment variables**
 2. `JSON.stringify` is needed as `process.env` variables are directly **substituted** just like macro in C

-I think overwriting all environment variables could be out of safety concern;
+I think throwing all environment variables could be out of a safety concern;
-but honestly this is quite counter-intuitive IMHO.
+but IMHO this is quite counter-intuitive.
-My first impression over a glimpse of the folder structure would be that the environment variables are **added on top of existing ones**, never anticipate that as an overwrite.
+My first impression over a glimpse of the folder structure would be that the environment variables are **added on top of existing ones**, never anticipating it to discard all the unspecified.
 And the second gotcha pull so much of my hair out due to the mysterious "Uncaught ReferenceError: cn is not defined" error.

-In this commit, just export `LOCALE` as either `cn` or `en`, `yarn build` it, and serve `dist` folder in Nginx/Apache/Caddy/Python http.server/Node http, it should behave just as you would expect it to be.
+In this commit, just export `LOCALE` as either `cn` or `en`, `yarn build` it, and serve `dist` folder in Nginx/Apache/Caddy/Python http.server/Node http, it should behave just as you would expect it to do.

 ### [Dark Corner...](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo/commit/577817e8290a5a35937302891e3520363c29120c)

-Up until now everything is indeed quite decent, and I did celebrate in the project at work after I've put all that was introduced so far.
+Up until now everything is indeed quite decent, and I did celebrate in the project at work after I put all that was introduced so far.

 However, there is a very sneaky corner that I overlooked:
-After I run `yarn build` over the project and deployed my website, the built application seems slightly larger than usual...
+After I ran `yarn build` over the project and deployed my website, the built application seemed slightly larger than usual...

-The issue is that even I needed only one language support in a build, Webpack puts all languages into my compiled app.whateverhash.js.
+The issue was that even I needed only one language support in a build, Webpack put all languages into my compiled `app.whateverhash.js`.

 This can be harder to spot in this demo as the locale files are so tiny, and it would cause hardly any serious harm anyway;
-but in our case, with so many languages to support and so many text to substitute, accidentally including all the translations to the production build is no easy-peasy.
+but in our case, with so many languages to support and so many text to substitute, accidentally including all the translations to the production build should not be taken easy-peasy.
 I won't paste the uglified code here but you can quickly search it to realize the redundancy.

 So what now?

 Obviously we need a way to conditionally import the locale.
-But the issue is that `import` [doesn't support conditional import](https://stackoverflow.com/questions/36367532/how-can-i-conditionally-import-an-es6-module).
+But the issue is that `import` [can't be done conditionally](https://stackoverflow.com/questions/36367532/how-can-i-conditionally-import-an-es6-module).
 Fortunately we can fallback to Node's `require` for this need.
-Just change everything in `locales/index.js` before `export` into the following 2 lines:
+Just change everything in `locales/index.js` before `export` line into the following:

 ```javascript
 // eslint-disable-next-line
 const properties = require(`./${process.env.LOCALE}`).default;
 ```

-ESLint ignoring line is needed to appease my Linter configured user Airbnb standard.
+ESLint line ignoring is needed to appease my Linter configured using Airbnb standard.
 That line aside, we essentially required only one module per specified by `LOCALE`.
 Therefore, with this change,
 `dev` and `build` and `{whatever-daemon} serve` as last commit,